buttonwillowsix/ace-sdssgryphon/README.md

 # ACE SDSSGryphon

+The ACE SDSSGryphon stack serves the Doerr School of Sustainability.
 This stack is based on the [SU-SWS/ace-gryphon](https://github.com/SU-SWS/ace-gryphon) stack.

+The primary theme for SDSS is the `sdss_subtheme` located in the `sdss_profile`.

 ----
 # GitPod Setup